apache/doris/docs/en/administrator-guide/config/be_config.md

 ### `heartbeat_service_thread_count`

 * Type: int32
-* Description: The number of threads that execute the heartbeat service on BE。 the default is 1, it is not recommended to modify
+* Description: The number of threads that execute the heartbeat service on BE. the default is 1, it is not recommended to modify
 * Default value: 1

 ### `ignore_broken_disk`